Posted on May 13, 2022 and last updated on October 29, 2025

 (Sanford Community Forest in red on map.)

-More trails will be developed here in the future but in the meantime, the ~3.8-mile loop on old woods road that local land trusts have marked out is fantastic!
+I believe more trails will be developed at this Three Rivers Land Trust preserve but in the meantime, you can do a wonderful ~3.8-mile loop on a wide track.
 Though it can be wet in places, and eroded and rocky in others, the loop is mostly easy to walk and brings you by a significant wetland and forests recovering from harvesting.

 The loop connects to the Sanford-Springvale Rail Trail, which you walk along briefly before turning back into the preserve.

-We saw lots of warblers on the early May day we walked here (as well as picked up a few inevitable ticks).
+We saw lots of warblers on the early May day we were here (as well as picked up a few inevitable ticks).

 Directions: The parking area is on the left off Oak Street (Route 11A), about 1.2 miles after you turn off Lebanon Street (Route 11).
 If you’re coming from downtown Sanford, it’ll be on the right side of Oak Street, about 0.4 miles after the intersection with Harry Howes Road.